SomdattaNag/Security-Screening-System/README.md

 ## 📌 How to Contribute

 1. **Check Open Issues**
-   Browse the [Issues section](https://github.com/SomdattaNag/Security-Screening-System/issues) and look for ones labeled `gssoc25`, `good first issue`, or `help wanted`.
+   Browse the [Issues section](https://github.com/SomdattaNag/Security-Screening-System/issues) and look for ones labeled `gssoc25`, `level1`,`level2` or `level3`.

 2. **Get Assigned**
    Before working on an issue, comment on it and wait to be officially assigned by a maintainer.
+We follow a FCFS policy, contributors who are waiting in line for an issue, will only get assigned if the first assignee doesn't complete their task.

 3. **Fork the Repository**
    Click the `Fork` button at the top-right corner and clone your forked repo: